phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 [Physical Address Extension]: https://en.wikipedia.org/wiki/Physical_Address_Extension

 ## The Global Descriptor Table
+After enabling Paging, we are now in Long Mode.
+So we can use 64-bit instructions now, right?
+Wrong.
+We are still in some 32-bit compatibility submode.
+To actually execute 64-bit code, we need to setup a new Global Descriptor Table.
 The Global Descriptor Table (GDT) was used for _Segmentation_ in ancient operating systems.
-I won't explain Segmentation but the [Three Easy Pieces] OS book has good [introduction][Segmentation] (PDF).
-Today almost everyone uses Paging instead as it has many advantages.
+I won't explain Segmentation but the [Three Easy Pieces] OS book has good [introduction][Segmentation] (PDF) again.

-On x86, a GDT is always required, even when you're not using Segmentation.
-GRUB has set up a valid GDT for us but now we need to switch to a long mode GDT.
+Today almost everyone uses Paging instead of Segmentation (and so do we).
+But on x86, a GDT is always required, even when you're not using Segmentation.
+GRUB has set up a valid 32-bit GDT for us but now we need to switch to a long mode GDT.

 A GDT always starts with an 0-entry and contains a arbitrary number of segment entries afterwards.
 An entry has the following format:

 Bit(s)                | Name | Meaning
 --------------------- | ------ | ----------------------------------